 The Ventura River, like most rivers in southern California, have significant reaches that lose surface flow during most years after storm flows recede.
 To quantify this natural pattern, surface flows have been observed and documented beginning at the end of 2007.
 Like the sandbar monitoring, clear patterns have become apparent.
 During normal precipitation years, there are typically surface flows throughout the length of the Ventura River mainstem during the fish passage season.
 Even during normal years, the Robles Reach goes dry shortly after storms occur.
-However, beginning with the current drought, the Robles Reach has been dry for extensive periods of time, even extending downstream of the San Antonio Creek confluence (Appendix 19).
+However, beginning with the current drought, the Robles Reach has been dry for extensive periods of time, even extending downstream of the San Antonio Creek confluence.
+This dry pattern persisted throughout the 2016 monitoring period (Appendix 19).